 The IPAWS All-Hazards Information Feed is a real time source of messages intended for public dissemination.
 It is a simple to implement, PIN-controlled interface.

-To request access to the IPAWS All Hazards Information Feed or for a list of companies with access to the IPAWS All-Hazards Information Feed, email firstname.lastname@example.org.
+For a list of companies with access to the IPAWS All-Hazards Information Feed, email firstname.lastname@example.org.

 Unique Alerting Systems